 — Ablative fractional 2940-nm erbium:YAG laser to treat hair loss in a male Korean patient.
 They used the locally made PURAXEL laser.
 The before and after photo from this September 2021 study is shown below:

 — A study from August 2021 concluded that a non-ablative 2940-nm Er:YAG laser is an effective tool in the treatment of androgenetic alopecia.
 The authors made use of the Fotona’s SP Dynamis laser system in SMOOTH ™ mode.

 — A unique 2021 study from Russia found that combination therapy consisting of non-ablative 2940-nm Er:YAG laser plus platelet-rich plasma injections resulted in very significant hair regrowth.

 The SP Dynamis (Fontona) fractional laser was utilized in SMOOTH™ mode.
 The before and after image on the right is impressive.

-Fractional Laser to Stimulate Scalp Hair Growth via Wounding
+Fractional Laser Hair Growth Stimulation via Wounding

-The reason I thought about lasers again this week is because several days ago an interesting article from Catholic University of Korea was published in the Lasers in Surgery and Medicine journal.
-The conclusion of this article was that ablative fractional lasers appear to be effective in inducing hair regrowth via activation of the Wnt/Beta-Catenin pathway (based on a study done on mice).
-I have discussed the Wnt/Beta-Catenin pathway in numerous posts on this blog before.
+The reason I thought about lasers again this week is because several days ago an interesting May 2015 article from South Korea was published in the Lasers in Surgery and Medicine journal.

 Apparently, even before this latest development, there have already been a few published journal articles from Asian researchers covering both ablative and non-ablative fractional lasers and their positive impact on hair growth.
 For example see: